chkware/chkware.github.io/docs/more-examples.md

 ### Examples

 Following are the examples with HTTP GET method.
-Although all these example are still valied for POST, PUT, PATCH, DELETE, OPTIONS, HEAD method as well.
+Although all these example are still valid for POST, PUT, PATCH, DELETE, OPTIONS, HEAD method as well.

 #### Minimal request